-Number of Online Options: 12
+Number of Online Program Options: 12

-Santa Barbara City College offers some of the best online degrees for stay-at-home moms and single mothers in terms of convenience and affordability.
+Santa Barbara City College offers some of the leading online degrees for stay-at-home moms and single mothers in terms of convenience and affordability.
 Here, single parents can choose from among a dozen different fully online associate’s degree programs, including: